-Bottled water is not available is Saboba.
+Bottled water is expensive in Saboba.
 There is a limited supply of sachet water.
 It is imperative to stock up on drinking water before arriving in Saboba.
 HEALTH-AID asks a contribution to buy bottled water for expats because it can be quite expensive (€ 10 per person per week).